jirkoada/czechbench_eval_harness/lm_eval/tasks/czechbench_en/README.md

 # CzechBench - English task variants

 This collection contains English variants of 9 evaluation tasks included in the main [CzechBench](../czechbench/) suite.
 Task implementations are identical to the Czech variants in order to provide fair and direct result comparison.
-The results obtained here may thus differ from the official benchmarks implementations included in the LM Evaluation Harness framework.
+The results obtained here may thus differ from the official benchmark implementations included in the LM Evaluation Harness framework.

 | Dataset                                                      | Language                      | Task type                  | Metrics        | Samples | Task ID         |
 | ------------------------------------------------------------ | ----------------------------- | -------------------------- | -------------- | ------: | --------------- |